agiannoul/UnsupervisedFleetManagment/ClusterJoint/README.md

 ## ClusterJoint method

-Implementation of (link to paper) with modifications in order to fit in streaming data.
+Implementation of (https://link.springer.com/article/10.1007/s13349-016-0160-0) with modifications in order to fit in streaming data.

 ## Expiriments